From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: From physical spaces to state spaces:

 Let $\xi$ be an arbitrary density operator.
 Knowing that \begin{enumerate} \item $Tr \,\xi^2 \leq 1$

 \item $\xi$ is pure if and only if $Tr \,\xi^2 = 1,$ \end{enumerate} we find that $\rho$ in Eq. \eqref{5.2} is pure if and only if $\Vert \vec{r} \Vert=1$ and mixed when $\Vert \vec{r} \Vert < 1$.

 With this result in hand, we turn to transformations in physical space that preserve the nature of the quantum state---whether pure or mixed.
 Such transformations must be isometries, and can be described as rotations around a given axis $\hat{n}$ by an angle $\alpha$, denoted $\mathcal{R}(\hat{n},\alpha)$.
-Boosts and translations also keep the norm of vectors inert.
-However both of them do not change the vector as the former is, actually, a representative of an entire class of parallel-displaced ordered pair of points \cite{gaio_grandezas_2019}.
-Although excluded here, such transformations play a central role in exploring the connection of symmetries in quantum mechanics, observables as their generators and group theory, see, for example, \cite{levy-leblond_pedagogical_1974}.

 With all that has being said, the next theorem shows how a transformation in a vector in the physical space induces a change in the corresponding state on/in the Bloch sphere; see, for example \cite{gamel_entangled_2016}.